 Another reason some people like school is that they like learning.
 They don’t understand how little learning happens in school, how much they could learn if they were doing things, rather than just putting ideas into their heads, or how much they could learn if they could choose their own teachers, or if they really adored what they were doing.
 The most intelligent students do realise this, or at least feel the frustration of it.

 But what would we do without schools!?
 Of course we would need a different society, one in which, if there were no schools, you could learn everywhere, as people used to.
-In an educational society you would help build houses, and help repair cars, and help in hospitals, and help in theatres, and help in orchestras and libraries and laboratories.
+In an educational society you would help build houses, and help fix tools, and help in hospitals, and help in theatres, and help in orchestras and libraries and laboratories.
 Yes, you would — why not?
 There is no good reason why not.

 Another reason you work hard at school is competition, although most people don’t enjoy this very much — as most people, quite logically, are not ‘winners’.
 Relentless aggressive competition for a tiny number of prestigious university or college places, and an even tinier number of well-paid or fulfilling job-tasks, keeps students in line, keeps them struggling up the mountain of stupid effort that school demands.